merkede/podcast-website/content/_index.md

 subtitle: "Data scientist (with philosophical tendencies)"

 description: "TL;DR  |
-    I am a lead data scientist with a passion for philosophy, who also enjoys writing and creating podcasts.
-While my writing may not be on par with the greats like Shakespeare, in true data science fashion I have sought the assistance of ChatGPT to enhance this introduction.
-Please take a gander, read on, and listen to my podcast."
+    I am a Data Scientist with a passion for philosophy.
+I believe in being a generalist, sitting at the corner of data science + product + strategy.
+I may or may not have sought the assitance of ChatGPT in writing this introduction ...."

 text_align_left: true